mtagizadee/web-news/README.md

 - [ ] Add images for NewsCard
 - [ ] Create auth slice in redux storage
 - [ ] Auth
+- [ ] Add to header profile depending on isAuth
 - [ ] Comments

 # Types